earthly/website/blog/_posts/2021-03-10-understanding-docker-logging-and-log-files.md

 docker run --log-driver splunk httpd
 ```

-Modify the `daemon.json` file, to pass the address of the splunk host to the driver:
+Modify the `daemon.json` file, to pass the address of the Splunk host to the driver:

 ```json
 {